-Sari Sairanen, Unifor Director of Health and Safety, says, "Bud made a major contribution to health and safety throughout the province and the country.
+Sari Sairanen, says, "Bud made a major contribution to health and safety throughout the province and the country.
 He used his health and safety activism and his own experience as a lesson to inspire others."

 PETER KLYM Memorial Scholarship

 Peter was one of the early peace activists in the labour movement.
 Peter was a member of the Communications Workers of Canada.
 According to one fellow unionist, Klym "was marching for peace years ago, when it really took guts to do that sort of thing".
 Peter continued to fight for the same goals until he passed away on August 4, 2007.